What is customer journey mapping?

 Step 2: Identify personas on that journey.

 Once your first journey has been chosen, it is important to review all available data to determine which of your customers are most likely to experience this journey.
 Build a persona that can help you understand and empathize with a customer experiencing every touchpoint on this journey.
-What are their priorities, and what are their frustrations?
+What are their priorities and their frustrations?

 Step 3: Find common touchpoints.

-Next, determine where these personas are interacting with your brand, and when.
+Next, determine where these personas interact with your brand and when.
 Are they having a consistent experience across channels?
 Finding the frequent interactions that your different customer personas have with your brand can help you identify what is important to your customers, what they want and expect from your brand, and where you can improve to meet their expectations.

 Step 4: Go deeper.